google-research/google-research/micronet_challenge/README.md

 You can run the Colab directly [at this link](https://colab.research.google.com/github/google-research/google-research/blob/master/micronet_challenge/EfficientNetCounting.ipynb)!

-For more information about the competation and the rules please visit the [competition page](https://micronet-challenge.github.io/).
+For more information about the competition and the rules please visit the [competition page](https://micronet-challenge.github.io/).